CADRE: Centre for Art, Design, Research and Experimentation

-Law research staff are at the heart of a vibrant and inclusive law research community copntaining a number of specialist groups: Corporate, Financial, Insolvency, Criminal Law and Criminal Justice, Policing, Anti-terrorism, Human Rights, ADR and Mediation and Property Law.
+Law research staff are at the heart of a vibrant and inclusive law research community containing a number of specialist groups: Corporate, Financial, Insolvency, Criminal Law and Criminal Justice, Policing, Anti-terrorism, Human Rights, ADR and Mediation, and Property Law.

 CISPP: Central Institute for the Study of Public Protection